Superformula/cloud-backend-test/README.md

 Before deploying the infrastructure with Terraform, it is necessary to build and bundle our lambdas:

-- In the root of the project, run the command `npm run bundle:trace-pkg` or `yarn bundle:trace-pkg` to build and bundle the Backend Lambda;
+- In the root of the project, run the command `npm run bundle:trace-pkg` or `yarn run bundle:trace-pkg` to build and bundle the Backend Lambda;
-- Now in the folder `/src/fetch-location-lambda`, run `npm run bundle:trace-pkg` or `yarn bundle:trace-pkg` as well to build and bundle the Fetch Location Lambda.
+- Now in the folder `/src/fetch-location-lambda`, run `npm run bundle:trace-pkg` or `yarn run bundle:trace-pkg` as well to build and bundle the Fetch Location Lambda.

 After these two steps, the generated bundles will be in the folder `/lambda-zips`.
 Note that every time you modify the code and want to deploy it again, you will have to execute these two steps before it again.